 The government has been bringing in more proactive measures to try and reduce the gender pay gap.
 In April, gender pay cap reporting was introduced for large companies.
 Where a gap exists, they may wish to explain it publicly.
 Policies that support breast feeding could be helpful in closing the gender pay gap and in showing that a company is taking the issue seriously.

 A maternity manifesto

-They state that the UK is one of the few places in the world not to provide a statutory right to breastfeed upon a return to work.
+They stated that the UK is one of the few places in the world not to provide a statutory right to breastfeed upon a return to work.
 They cite the US, where employers must provide women with private facilities and a reasonable time away to express milk.

-Of course, breast feeding won’t be for every mother.
+Of course, breastfeeding won’t be for every mother.
 But for mothers that do feed their infants in this way, having a supportive employer could help them and the company they work for.
-If you need help developing a policy to accommodate breast feeding mothers, we can help.
+If you need help developing a policy to accommodate breastfeeding mothers, we can help.
 Get in touch to find out more.